empathy-mp3/ENDLESS-TOWERS/SECRETDOCS.md

 - reroll is (6, +3 cost per reroll per day)
 - send X random traps is (X = 6 + uses) cash is (+1 cash, +0.2 cash per use, rounded down)

-# the first locker has been unlocked

-a vault key has been discovered, and it has unlocked the first vault locker. inside was `inscryption.mp3's Bolthound`. it persists between runs. lockers unlocked: 1

 # current status

 current lives: 1/1